Plaristote/twilidoc/README.md

 They will be appended to the documentation of the object you wish to document.

 Everytime an object is loaded, Twilidoc will look for a 'docs/classname.html' file.
-For instance if your class is name `MyNamespace::MyClass`, Twilidoc will try to load `docs/MyNamespace::MyClass.html`.
+For instance if your class is named `MyNamespace::MyClass`, Twilidoc will try to load `docs/MyNamespace::MyClass.html`.

-You may also use this feature to write samples of C++ code, which will get syntax coloration from filters.
+You may also use this feature to write samples of C++ code, which will automatically be provided with syntax coloration.
 Also note that writing `[MyNamespace::MyClass]` will create a link to the class' documentation.

 Caveats